FAQ ● Resources ● Giving

 When the department receives announcements and advertisements from other institutions we post those announcements on the undergraduate wiki.
 You will use your Columbia UNI and password to access the site.
 We post job, RA, TA and internship information on this site.
 You will also find announcements of lectures, academic programs and other opportunities that we think may be of interest to students in economics.

-Undergraduate TA Positions
+Undergraduate TA positions

 The department expects to hire undergraduate TAs again next year.
 Undergraduate TAs have many of the same responsibilities as the graduate TAs in the department.
 In August you will receive an email listing the TA positions and their requirements.
 Please do not apply for a position before you receive this email.